dangng2004/dangng2004.github.io/_pages/about.md

 <!-- I am a first-year Computer Science PhD student at The University of Chicago advised by [Chenhao Tan](https://chenhaot.com/) in the [Chicago Human+AI Lab](https://chicagohai.github.io/).
 My research interests include human-centered AI, natural language processing, interpretability, and machine learning for healthcare.
 Previously, I graduated, also from UChicago, with degrees in Computer Science and Mathematics.  -->

 I am a first-year Computer Science PhD student in the [Chicago Human+AI Lab](https://chicagohai.github.io/) at the University of Chicago advised by [Chenhao Tan](https://chenhaot.com/).
 My research aims at understanding large language models (their mechanisms, decision-making, biases) and how they can help us understand complex systems such as the physical world.
+I am also excited about the prospects of AI in healthcare and have done some work in this area.

 <!-- In my free time you can find me in the weight room, running outside, practicing Brazilian Jiu Jitsu, or just watching a good movie.
 I am also a big fan of the cold weather and a beginner skier!
 If you think we have similar interests and would like to chat about research or collaborate, please feel free to reach out. -->